wp-plugins/transparent-image-watermark-plugin/readme.txt

 = 2.0.4 =
 * added rate this plugin link in plugin row meta links on plugin screen
 * added upgrade plugin link in plugin row meta links on plugin screen
-* added check for image types before attempting to apply wantermark to eliminate error messages.
+* added check for image types before attempting to apply watermark to eliminate error messages.
-* resolved warnings about ereg_replace depricated function
+* resolved warnings about ereg_replace deprecated function
 * resolved other notices and warnings about undefined index